Ameba-AIoT/ameba-arduino-doc/source/amebapro2/API_Documents/SPI/Class AmebaILI9341.rst

 NA

-.. note :: The height is defined in” AmebaILI9341.h”.
+.. note :: The height is defined in" AmebaILI9341.h".
 "AmebaILI9341.h" must be included to use the class function.

 **AmebaILI9341::setCursor**
 ---------------------------